tmccary9207/code_advents/2015/day10/README.md

 This wasn't too hard.
 Way easier than I had imagined because the look and say sequence didn't make too much sense to me.
-I did think of doing some reduction on the input string and some other functional methods but brute force itterative stuff seemed easier to me.
+I did think of doing some reduction on the input string and some other functional methods but brute force iterative stuff seemed easier to me.
 Given the length of the input it does seem like this problem tests string handling in a language/runtime.

 ## Python3